oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_provisioning_with_notification_using_oci_notification.md

 **NOTE:**

-* The notification will be sent using a configmap created with the credentials of the OCI user account in this use case.
+* The notification will be sent using a configmap created with the credentials of the OCI user account used in this procedure.

 We will create a topic in Notification Service of the OCI Console and use its OCID.